Decentralized Gradient Methods with Time-varying Uncoordinated Stepsizes: Convergence Analysis and Privacy Design: Introduction

 where $\theta$ is common to all agents but $f_i:\mathbb{R}^d\rightarrow\mathbb{R}$ is a local objective function private to agent $i$.
 We denote an optimal solution to this problem by $\theta^{\ast}$, which we assume to be finite.

-Since the seminal works in the 1980s \cite{tsitsiklis1984problems}, the above decentralized optimization problem has been intensively studied.
+Since the 1980s, the above decentralized optimization problem has been intensively studied.
 To date, various algorithms have been proposed.
-Some of the commonly used algorithms to solve (\ref{eq:optimization_formulation1}) in a decentralized manner include decentralized gradient methods (e.g., \cite{nedic2009distributed,shi2015extra,xu2015augmented,qu2017harnessing,xin2018linear}), distributed alternating direction method of multipliers (e.g., \cite{shi2014linear,zhang2019admm}), and distributed Newton methods (e.g., \cite{wei2013distributed}).
+Some of the commonly used algorithms to solve (\ref{eq:optimization_formulation1}) include decentralized gradient methods (e.g., \cite{nedic2009distributed,shi2015extra,xu2015augmented,xin2018linear}), distributed alternating direction method of multipliers (e.g., \cite{shi2014linear,zhang2019admm}), and distributed Newton methods (e.g., \cite{wei2013distributed}).
 We focus on the gradient based approach due to its simplicity in computation, which is particularly appealing when agents have limited computational capabilities.

 Over the past decade, plenty of gradient based algorithms have been developed for decentralized optimization.
 Early results combine consensus and gradient method by directly concatenating gradient based step with a consensus operation of the optimization variable.
 Typical examples include \cite{nedic2009distributed,yuan2016convergence}.
 However, to find an exact optimal solution, these approaches have to use a diminishing stepsize, which slows down the convergence.
 To guarantee both a fast convergence speed and exact optimization result, algorithms have been proposed to replace the local gradient in decentralized gradient methods with an auxiliary variable which tracks the gradient of the global objective function.
-Typical examples include Aug-DGM \cite{xu2015augmented}, DIGing \cite{qu2017harnessing}, AsynDGM \cite{xu2017convergence}, AB \cite{xin2018linear}, Push-Pull \cite{pu2020push,du2018accelerated} and ADD-OPT \cite{xi2017add}, etc. While these algorithms can converge to an exact optimal solution under a fixed stepsize, they have to exchange both the optimization variable and the additional auxiliary variable in every iteration, which {\it doubles} the communication overhead in each iteration compared with conventional decentralized gradient based algorithms.
+Typical examples include Aug-DGM \cite{xu2015augmented}, DIGing \cite{nedic2017achieving}, AsynDGM \cite{xu2017convergence}, AB \cite{xin2018linear}, Push-Pull \cite{pu2020push,du2018accelerated} and ADD-OPT \cite{xi2017add}, etc. While these algorithms can converge to an exact optimal solution under a fixed stepsize, they have to exchange both the optimization variable and the additional auxiliary variable in every iteration, which {\it doubles} the communication overhead in each iteration compared with conventional decentralized gradient based algorithms.